TBroe/FX_CNN_NDF/README.md

     ./data
    This directory needs to be created manually.
 It stores the raw currency timeseries data.
    The raw currency data .txt file can be downloaded from http://www.forextester.com/data/datasources.
-   Manual transformation from .txt to .csv file necessary.

     ./python_code
    Stores the python scripts used for data preparation, training, testing and evaluation